rlworkgroup/garage/docs/user/docker.md

 By default, `garage-nvidia` uses all of your gpus.
-If you want to customize which GPUs are used and/or want to set the GPU capabilities exposed, as described in official docker documentation [here](https://docs.docker.com/config/containers/resource_constraints/#gpu), you can pass the desired values to `--gpus` option as follows:
+If you want to customize which GPUs are used and/or want to set the GPU capabilities exposed, as described in official Docker documentation [here](https://docs.docker.com/config/containers/resource_constraints/#gpu), you can pass the desired values to `--gpus` option as follows: